cuongtm2012/Film_Flex_Release/docs/CLOUDFLARE_EMAIL_GUIDE.md

-# FilmFlex Email Service - Cloudflare Integration Guide
+# PhimGG Email Service - Cloudflare Integration Guide

 ## Overview

-This guide explains how to configure the email service in your FilmFlex project to work with Cloudflare Workers, following the same pattern as your OAuth configuration.
+This guide explains how to configure the email service in your PhimGG project to work with Cloudflare Workers, following the same pattern as your OAuth configuration.

 ## Configuration Options